The importance of calorimetry for highly-boosted jet substructure: Conclusions and outlook

 \section{Conclusions and outlook}

 Highly-boosted hadronic topologies and jet substructure techniques have proven to be an important part of the LHC physics program, and they will only become more important at future higher-energy experiments.
 It is therefore vital that we understand how best to utilize current multipurpose detectors, as well as to design new ones.
 In this paper, we studied the importance of neutral-particle information and calorimetry for jet substructure performance.
 We used binary BDT classifiers to understand differences in the jet discrimination power achievable in different detector regimes.
 While recent studies like \Refs{Larkoski:2015yqa,Spannowsky:2015eba,Bressler:2015uma} have focused on the advantages of using track-only information to study boosted scenarios, our results highlight cases where calorimetric information is necessary to maximize physics performance.
-Specifically, we quantified the potential gains from deploying high-resolution calorimetry at a hypothetical future high-energy multi-TeV-scale collider, which could ultimately improve our ability to find new physics.
+Using a toy detector simulation with particle-level smearing and discretization tuned for jet substructure performance, we quantified the potential gains from deploying high-resolution calorimetry at a hypothetical future high-energy multi-TeV-scale collider, which could ultimately improve our ability to find new physics.
 We also explored the intermediate possibility of using tracks plus photons, which recovers a large fraction of the neutral-particle information with reduced demands on calorimeter performance.

 By studying the discrimination power between $W$/$Z$/$t$/$q$/$g$ jets at very high $\pt$, we were able to disentangle which jet features are required for different jet discrimination tasks.
 We found that for discrimination based primarily on dimensionless jet shape information, such as $q$ vs.\ $g$ jets, adding neutral-particle information or improving calorimeter granularity adds very little to performance.
 When mass resolution is important, such as in $W$ vs.\ $q$ jets or maximally in $W$ vs.\ $Z$ jet discrimination, adding neutral-particle information and improving calorimeter granularity are extremely important.
 For example, in the more typical case of $W$ vs.\ $q$ jet discrimination, improving the ECAL and HCAL granularity by a factor of 5 or 10 can improve background rejection by a factor of 10 for 5~TeV jets; a similar factor can be lost if one does not include neutral-particle information at all.
 The effect is even more striking for $W$ vs.\ $Z$ jet discrimination, which could be a very important tool to characterize potential new physics signals.
 There, background rejection can be improved by 2 orders of magnitude using all-particle information with the highest granularity calorimetry.